Submissions for the 2017 ASCP Annual Meeting are now closed.

 Workshop Sessions – Integrative session with a chair and no more than 8 participants.
 A discussant and co-chair is optional.
 Workshop sessions are 2 hours in length.
 View submission instructions for Workshop Sessions.

 Pharmaceutical Pipeline Presentations – A Pharmaceutical Pipeline report will be a 10 minute presentation and will also have the opportunity to present their research as a poster presentation.
-A Pharmaceutical Pipeline submission should include those with early clinical data (Phase 1 and 2) on any CNS compound for which Phase 3 data had not been presented.
-The goal was to generate enthusiasm for the many novel compounds under exploration, most of which have not reached Phase 3.
+A Pharmaceutical Pipeline submission should include those with early clinical data (Phase 1 and 2) on any CNS compound for which Phase 3 data has not been presented.
+The goal is to generate enthusiasm for the many novel compounds under exploration, most of which have not reached Phase 3.
 This is not to exclude presentations of clinical data on compounds currently in Phase 3 targeted to truly untested mechanisms since such data would also be of great interest.
 View submission instructions for a Pharmaceutical Pipeline Presentation.

 All presenters are required to complete an electronic disclosure as part of the submission process for all submission types.
 Please click HERE for a copy of the disclosure form.